Alexeanred/FastAPI-project-tasks-management/README.md

 # FastAPI project tasks management

 A robust and scalable Task Management System built with **FastAPI**, designed to manage tasks, projects, users, and statuses effectively.
-This application features user authentication, project management, task assignment, and more.
+This application features project management, task assignment, and more.

 ---